kgw220/west-nile/README.md

 TODOs in the first task.
 There were several issues, which led me to not being able to gather as much data as I would've liked.

+A very minor thing (that I don't think matters in the long run) is to display the correlation matrix of all possible features in my EDA notebook.
+I displayed individual correlation matrices for the weather and mosquito trap data, but this of course does not display any correlation with features across both.
+However, since I performed feature selection with mRMR at the very end, this is probably being nitpicky and unnecessary.

 ## Data Sources

 ### Mosquito Trap Data